AlexKirko/udacity-final-project/README.md

 # Requirements

 1. A full Anaconda installation
-2. hyperopt module - install via `pip install hyperopt`
+2. hyperopt - install via `pip install hyperopt`

 *Important:* at the moment of writing this README, hyperopt has issues with one of the packages it depends upon.
 If you see `model 'bson' has no attribute 'BSON'`,